 I found that my time was better spent reading the materials by myself and then joining a study group to review practice exams.

 As a side note, don’t join a study group to split up readings and share notes.
 You will only understand the section you were responsible for, and will struggle with the sections the other group members prepared (due to the differences between active and passive learning).

 A study group to practice exam questions

-It is essential for all students to join this type of study group because doing well in the exam is the primary aim of studying (and I knowledge that this is a very sad reality).
+It is essential for all students to join this type of study group because doing well in the exam is the primary aim of studying (and I acknowledge that this is a very sad reality).